-Internships are supervised, career-related work experiences that help students “learn by doing.”
+Internships are supervised, career-related work experiences that help students and young alumni “learn by doing.”
 Internship hosts may include alumni, current parents or other members of the extended Gulliver community.
-Student internships may be full-time or part-time.
+Internships may be full-time or part-time.

-Below are general guidelines that we expect from those organizations who host Gulliver students as interns:
+Below are general guidelines that we expect from organizations who offer to host Gulliver students and young alumni as interns:

-- Assist the intern in developing objectives for their learning
+- Assist in developing objectives for their learning

 - Explain organizational policies such as safety, appropriate attire, and the disclosure of proprietary information

-- Create opportunities for the student to interact with and meet other members of the organization.
+- Create opportunities interact with and meet other members of the organization

-- Provide the intern a work space and the appropriate tools to complete the assigned projects
+- Provide a work space and the appropriate tools to complete tasks

-- Provide feedback to the intern on a consistent basis and complete an evaluation at the end of the internship (this form will be provided by student)
+- Provide feedback and complete an evaluation at the end of the internship (this form will be provided by the Office of Alumni Relations)